jokjus/Curvatogram-tool/README.md

 ![Curvatogram screenshot](/screenshot.png)

 # Curvatogram tool
- Creative ool for creating images made of curved lines.
+ Creative tool for creating images made of curved lines.
 Written in javascript and [paper.js](http://paperjs.org/).

 ## Setup
  1. Copy files to some directory on your hard drive.